-The White Springs Project was initiated by researchers from Cornell University and Ithaca College in 2007 to examine the local consequences of turbulent times, particularly the impact of warfare and challenging political-economic conditions on community structure, house forms, and material practices at the site.
-Fieldwork has consisted of excavation, surface collection, and a multi-instrument, high-resolution archaeogeophysical survey of an areaof over 5 hectares.
+White Springs was a Seneca Haudenosaunee (or Iroquois) town site occupied from approximately 1688 to 1715.
+The site is located near the present-day city of Geneva in Ontario County, New York.
+The White Springs Project was initiated by researchers from Cornell University and Ithaca College and Seneca partners in 2007 to use domestic-context archaeology to examine the local consequences of turbulent times.
+Research particularly focused on the impact of warfare and challenging political-economic conditions on Seneca community structure, house forms, and material practices.

 The White Springs team excavates the site.